The 2018 State TexTESOL conference was a huge success!

 On November 1-3, 2018, our region hosted the state TexTESOL conference at the Westin Galleria Dallas in Dallas, Texas.
 We welcomed over 500 ESL professionals to the DFW metroplex and engaged in three very full days of professional development.
 Keynote addresses by Monica Lara, Helen Thorpe, and Federico Salas-Isnardi were inspirational, and the numerous breakout sessions –including quickshares, posters, and workshops – gave educators practical tools for teaching ELLs.
 Scrumptious meals and plentiful door prizes gave the event a touch of elegance and excitement.
 Thank you to everyone who attended, volunteered, presented, and served!

 We look forward to seeing everyone at our next regional conference.
 The date and location will be announced later in the spring.

 We accepted proposals from 100+ ESL professionals who shared their expertise in workshops, breakout sessions, posters and quickshares.
 There truly was something for everyone — whether you’re a K-12 classroom teacher, a graduate student in linguistics or TESOL, a community ESL program head, a teacher trainer, a higher ed instructor, an administrator, or anything in between.

 In lieu of a paper program, we used an online scheduling app called Sched to access the conference program.

-In addition to our Keynote and Plenary Speakers, TexTESOL has invited several featured speaker sessions that will be offered alongside our concurrent sessions.
-Special thanks to Texas A&M Commerce and Arte Publico Press for their support in bringing these fantastic speakers to our conference.
+In addition to our Keynote and Plenary Speakers, TexTESOL invited several featured speaker sessions that were offered alongside our concurrent sessions.
+Special thanks to Texas A&M Commerce, Arte Publico Press, and Cambridge Publishing for their support in bringing these fantastic speakers to our conference.